azadbolour/eagerwords.com/scala-server/README.md

   block in application.conf specifying the access details for the given type of DBMS.
 Valid types are: _postgres_, _sqlite_, and _h2mem_.

+- `ENCRYPTION_KEY`: For encrypting sennsitive fields in the database.

+- `PLAY_SECRET`: The play http secret key.

 ## To Do